 Flower Box Plant Combination #15 – Perennial Window Boxes

 Okay, so this isn’t really a window box design idea, but I think it’s kind of an important step for having beautiful window boxes all summer long.

 And I noticed that most of the Charleston houses do this.

 They use an automated container watering system like this one*.

 If you look closely at the pictures, you’ll see a lot of them have tubes running down the wall.
 I think that explains how all of their window boxes still look so good in the middle of a hot South Carolina summer!

-It’s definitely something I’ll be doing for my planters!
+I set this up for my planters (find out how HERE) and I love it!
 No more crossing my fingers that it rained enough to keep them alive while I’m away 🙂

 Well, that’s it for my window flower box inspiration.
 Now I’m off to see what I did with those old hay racks I used to have…maybe I can add a little bit of Charleston to my house…